 Dasharo provides their own fork of coreboot, with a specific tree per board.
 Several coreboot ports (e.g. MSI Z690-A PRO) were implemented directly by the Dasharo project, and later upstreamed into the regular coreboot project.

-Dasharo has a special emphasis on commercial application, providing tailored coreboot images for each supported mainboard, with an emphasis on stability.
+Dasharo has a special emphasis on commercial application, providing tailored coreboot images for each supported motherboard, with an emphasis on stability.
 It’s a very different approach than Libreboot’s approach; Libreboot provides a more generalised design in its build system and infrastructure.

 Website: https://osresearch.net/